 Between endless marketing channels, new technologies, and responsibility overload, it’s easy for businesses, large and small, to lose sight of the big picture.
-As a content marketer in this busy world, you need to step back, pop your head out of the nitty-gritty and tactics of the day, and think about the rationale behind your actions.
+As a content marketer in this busy world, you need to regularly step back, look up from the weeds, and think about your strategic goals.
 To do this, and to do it consistently, you need a content mission statement.

 What is a content mission statement?

 In the most basic terms, a content mission statement answers the question of why you are doing what you are doing.
-It is a pledge to yourself and your customers.
-It’s the reason you are creating each and every piece of content, and it is the light that should guide your content strategy and daily efforts.
+It’s a pledge to yourself and your customers.
+It’s the reason you’re creating each and every piece of content, and it’s the light that should guide your content strategy and daily efforts.

-So, before debating which social channels and whitepaper topics you need, think top level about your audience’s priorities, your unique value proposition, and why you matter to your customers.
+So, before debating which social channels and white paper topics you need, think top-level about your audience’s priorities, your unique value proposition, and why your brand matters to your customers.

 While content mission statements come in all shapes, sizes, and flavors, the most effective statements answer these questions: